The Ultimate Needle Threader Manual

 Place the needle into the needle clamp shaft and raise the needle as high as you can.
 While the needle threader holds the needle in place, tighten the needle clamp as tight as you can by using the little screw on the right.
 Remove the needle threader tool and double check that the clamp is tightened well.

 Before you start sewing, slowly turn the handwheel and move the needle up and down to make sure the needle doesn’t hit the needle plate.
 If this is the case, your needle likely isn’t inserted all the way into the shaft.

 a.
-Hold the needle threader with the white hook facing up.
+Hold the needle threader with the pusher with the little white hook facing up.

 Tips and Inspiration From our Blog

 Wanna know more about threading needles?

 Read An’s blog post about threading and find out how to thread a hand needle with minimal effort.
 HERE